 Reducing the risk

-Before deciding on a termination, it is advisable to try the following:
+Before deciding on pregnancy termination, 2019 research suggests it can be advisable to try the following:

-- seeking medical help and asking a health worker as many questions as you can
+- seeking medical help and asking a health worker as many questions as possible

 - trying to avoid isolation, as this can lead to depression

-- avoiding giving in to pressure to do something you do not want to do, whether this is the termination or continuation of the pregnancy
+- avoiding giving in to pressure to do something a person does not wish to do, whether this is the termination or continuation of the pregnancy

 Terminating a pregnancy can also involve some physical risks, in the same way as any other medical or surgical procedure.